loadingio/ldpage/README.md

    - use this.limit and this.offset to control the current position of fetch progress.
    - should return the list fetched for ldPage to count progress.
  * fetch-delay - delay before fetching when fetch is called.
+ * enabled - default true. set to false to disable fetching by default until explicitly enabled with toggle(v),

 ## Method